xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/man/en/DocFetcher_Manual.markdown

 Introduction
 ============

-DocFetcher is an Open Source desktop search application: It allows you to search the contents of documents on your computer. - You can think of it as Google for your local document repository.
+DocFetcher is an Open Source desktop search application: It allows you to search the contents of files on your computer. - You can think of it as Google for your local files.

 **Index-based search**: Since searching in the documents directly would be impractically slow for a larger number of documents, DocFetcher requires that you create *indexes* for the folders you want to search in.
 These indexes allow DocFetcher to quickly look up files by keyword, similar to how you would use the index in the back of a book.
 Creating an index might take some time, depending on the number and sizes of the indexed files.
 However, this needs to be done only once for each folder; afterwards you can search in the indexed folders as many times as you want.